Alak-Das/LightQ/README.md

   -H "messageCount: 10" \
   -H "consumed: no"

-# View all messages (consumed and unconsumed)
+# View all messages (consumed and unconsumed) up to the configured limit
 curl -u admin:adminpassword "http://localhost:8080/queue/view" \
-  -H "consumerGroup: my-group" \
+  -H "consumerGroup: my-group"
-  -H "messageCount: 50"

 # View only consumed messages
 curl -u admin:adminpassword "http://localhost:8080/queue/view" \
   -H "consumerGroup: my-group" \
-  -H "messageCount: 20" \
   -H "consumed: yes"
 ```

 **Query Semantics**
-- `messageCount`: Integer between 1 and `no.of.message.allowed.to.fetch` (default 50)
+- `messageCount` (optional): The maximum number of messages to retrieve.
+If not provided, the default is used.
+The value is capped at the server-side configuration `lightq.message-allowed-to-fetch`.
 - `consumed` (optional):
     - `"yes"`: Return only consumed messages
     - `"no"`: Return only unconsumed messages